-Serve with the grilled tomatoes on top.
+Serve with grilled tomatoes on top.

-To make this recipe outstanding you need to balance the number of textures in it.
+To make this recipe outstanding, you need to balance the number of textures in it.
 I am a big fan of textures; they are such an essential part of the eating experience.

-Let's talk about Flavor and Tips for Seasoning
+🧂 Flavor and Seasoning

 I understood something that was a turning page for me: how the sense of touch affects our eating experience.